Archivo General de Simancas: Location

 The castle was not a place designed to house an archive, which means that there are some problems that have concerned archivists throughout history.
 The most important of these is the risk of fire.
-In the past, sharing archive space with a gaol increased the risk that the records might be reduced to ashes.
-Moreover, being a fortress, the building was a prime target in armed conflicts, such as the Spanish War of Independence of 1808-1814.
+In the past, sharing archive space with a jail increased the risk that the records might be reduced to ashes.
+Moreover, being a fortress, the building was a prime target in armed conflicts, such as the Spanish War of Independence of 1808–1814.

 The building was not designed to keep documents nor for research, so the ornamentation was not intended to extol scholarship but rather royal power.
 For example, one of the doors of the AGS was decorated with the coat of arms of king Philip II.
 Furthermore, it has long been difficult to accommodate the researchers.
 Some improvements have been made over the years to address this trouble.